CACREP Accreditation

 of Psychological Science and Counseling: M.S. in Counseling, Clinical Mental Health

 Counseling concentration; and M.S. in Counseling, School Counseling concentration.
-CACREP accreditation provides recognition that the content and quality of APSU's Counseling
+CACREP accreditation recognizes that the content and quality of APSU's Counseling

-Graduate Program has been evaluated and meets high standards set by the profession.
+Graduate Program have been evaluated and meet the high standards set by the profession.

-(January 2018 and later) will be grandfathered and will be considered to have graduated
+(January 2018 and later) will be grandfathered and considered to have graduated from

 Mission